transcom/mymove-docs/docs/dev/Demo/Slice Demo Prep/Prime-Demo-Script-Postman-Setup.md

 #### Handoff from Prime to TOO/TIO
 After the prime uploads the proof of service, they submit the payment request ID to teh TIO and do a verbal handoff to teh TOO.
 ## Getting Started:
 We have created a repo in GitHub with postman collections from previous slice demos.
-This means you can clone the collection the way you would any other repo on GitHub:
+This means you can get a copy of all of them the way you would clone any other repo on GitHub:

 1. Clone the `prime_api_deliverable` repo: `git clone git@github.com:transcom/prime_api_deliverable.git`
 2. Navigate to the `postman` folder, where you will find previous slice demo collections (e.g. 202108-slice-demo)